zuqq/surge/README.md

 ## Installation

 Surge requires Python 3.8 with [docopt] and [uvloop].
-The recommended way of installing these dependencies is to use [poetry].
+The recommended way of installing these dependencies is to use [Poetry].
 Run `poetry install`, which reads the dependencies from the provided `pyproject.toml` and installs them in a new virtual environment.